ARCHER2-HPC/archer2-fortran-intro/section4.03/README.md

 ## Recovery from errors

 Operations on external files can be error-prone.
-While there is no formal exception machanism in Fortran, some ability to recover is available.
+While there is no formal exception mechanism in Fortran, some ability to recover is available.

 Consider the following schematic example: